 Rose configuration files dumped through the

-config editor, rose macro
+config editor, rose macro, or

-rose config-dump
+rose config-dump will be

 pretty-printed for consistency (so diffs are